Tolar-13/Milestone-Assignment-2-Principal-Component-Analysis/README.md

 ## Logistic Regression

-logistic regression is implemented using the reduced dataset (2 PCA components) to predict cancer diagnoses.
+Logistic regression is implemented using the reduced dataset (2 PCA components) to predict cancer diagnoses.
 The steps involved in this analysis include:

 1. **Data Splitting**: Dividing the dataset into training and testing sets to evaluate the model's performance.